inveniosoftware/docs-invenio-ils/docs/reference/api/patron.md

 # Patron API

-This document outlines the API endpoints available for managing patrons in Invenio ILS.
+This document outlines the API endpoints available for managing patrons in InvenioILS.

 * **List Patrons**